-ConocoPhillips has indicated that it intends to bring Willow into production by 2023, expanding its existing developments and the associated impacts even further into the Reserve.
-Armstrong Energy, Inc. (Armstrong) also upgraded its resource estimates at the Nanushuk development to a billion-plus-barrel oil prospect in 2017.
 Nanushuk, which Armstrong touts as the largest onshore oil discovery in three decades, lies on state lands immediately adjacent to the Reserve and the community of Nuiqsut.
 Armstrong is already in the process of permitting its development plans for Nanushuk and estimates first production in 2021.

-43. On May 31, 2017, Secretary of the Interior Zinke signed Secretarial Order 3352, which called for initiating a process to potentially reopen the IAP and open additional areas in the Reserve to oil and gas development.
-The Secretarial Order further directed BLM to evaluate how to maximize the number of tracts it offers during the next lease sale in the Reserve.

-44. Secretarial Order 3352 also called for development of a plan to update the existing assessments of undiscovered and technically recoverable oil and natural gas resources on Alaska's North Slope, with a focus on federal lands in the Reserve.
+- 45. On May 31, 2017, Secretary of the Interior Zinke signed Secretarial Order 3352, which called for initiating a process to potentially reopen the IAP and open additional areas in the Reserve to oil and gas development.
+On November 21, 2018, BLM published its notice of intent to prepare a revised IAP for the Reserve. - 46.
+Secretarial Order 3352 also called for development of a plan to update the existing assessments of undiscovered and technically recoverable oil and natural gas resources on Alaska's North Slope, with a focus on federal lands in the Reserve.
 The U.S. Geological Survey's (USGS) 2010 resource assessment estimated the Reserve contained approximately 895 million barrels of economically recoverable oil and 52.8 trillion cubic feet of natural gas.
-However, the number of significant discoveries in and around the Reserve led USGS to rethink its previous resource estimates for the Reserve.
-USGS was in the process of updating its resource assessment during the lease sale proceedings, and issued an updated assessment eight days after the lease sale took place.
+BLM relied on this 2010 resource assessment in analyzing the amount of foreseeable development and the potential impacts of oil and gas activities in the 2013 IAP.
+However, the number of significant discoveries in and around the Reserve led USGS to reassess its previous resource estimates for the Reserve.
+USGS issued an updated assessment on December 22, 2017.
+That revised assessment increased the undiscovered oil estimates for areas in and near the Reserve nearly six-fold, from approximately 1.5 billion barrels in 2010 up to 8.7 billion barrels of technically recoverable oil.

-45. Since the adoption of the IAP, BLM has conducted lease sales every year in the Reserve.
+- 47. Since the adoption of the IAP, BLM has conducted lease sales every year in the Reserve.
 At the 2016 lease sale, companies bid on 67 tracts, for a combined total of 613,528 acres.
 The 2016 lease sale nearly doubled the existing leased acreage in the Reserve, which was roughly 895,000 acres.
-Sixty-five of the tracts were in an area extending south and west from ConocoPhillips' existing Bear Tooth and Mooses Tooth Units and related oil developments, and included a substantial number of acres within the boundaries of the Teshekpuk Lake and Colville River Special Areas.
+Sixty-five of the tracts were in an area extending south and west from ConocoPhillips' existing Bear Tooth and Mooses Tooth Units and related oil developments, and included a substantial number of acres within the boundaries of the Teshekpuk Lake and Colville River Special Areas. - Anadarko were awarded leases for 7 tracts.
+Prior to the lease sale, BLM called for comments on all tracts within the Reserve, including those closed to oil and gas development under the IAP.
+Following the call for nominations, BLM offered 900 tracts, totaling roughly 10.3 million acres.
+This was the largest number of tracts ever offered for an oil and gas lease sale in the Reserve, and consisted of all the tracts designated as available for leasing under the IAP. - 49.
+Prior to the 2018 lease sale, BLM solicited comments and nominations from industry and the public on which tracts to include in the lease sale. - 50.
+Several environmental organizations, including NAEC, submitted comments urging BLM not to conduct any further leasing until after the completion of a